open-amt-cloud-toolkit/docs/docs/UIToolkit/Bundles/kvm.md

 This document shows how to:

 - Run the KVM control in development enviroment
 - Create a bundle for KVM control
- - Add bundle to a sample html file
+- Add bundle to a sample HTML file

 ## Prerequisites